 Our latest comment for the well known German PR magazine PR Report was provided by Gergana Vassileva from GlobalCom’s Bulgarian partner United Partners in Sofia.
-The article was published in the recent issue of the magazine (see image) but we wanted to share the English language basis for the German article with you:
+The article was published in the recent issue of the magazine (see image below) but we wanted to share the English language basis for the German article with you.

 The Top 100 Most Influential Women in Bulgaria were announced last week by Pari daily newspaper, part of Bonnier Business Press International.